hanslindetorp/WebAudioXML/README.md

 The structure of the XML-data follows some basic rules.
 The root element is named <audio> and the other elements can be either a valid Web Audio node, a Web Audio parameter or one of the following custom elements: mixer, chain, synth, voice, send, envelope or link.
 See the separate pages for comments on each element type.

 ### Native WebAudio nodes
-Any valid Web Audio node can potentially be speci- fied using WebAudioXML.
+Any valid Web Audio node can potentially be specified using WebAudioXML.
 The name structure follows the Web Audio API specification.
-Currently, the fol- lowing nodes are implemented and tested:
+Currently, the following nodes are implemented and tested:

 * [AudioBufferSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode)
 * [MediaStreamAudioSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamAudioSourceNode)